 Low Cost Airlines for Holiday Flights

-Saving money on the flight itself can be achieved by taking your own food and drinks, as prices on-board are often very high.
+You can save money on the flight by taking your own food and drinks, as prices on-board are often very high.
 As you cannot take drinks through security, you may have to pay for a couple of bottles of water – but this cannot be avoided.
 Booking flights that cannot be changed may also reduce the cost, making for cheaper holidays, but unless you have travel insurance, it could be a false saving if something happens to make it impossible to travel on that particular flight.

 Hotels and Accommodation

-Whilst booking a stay at a large hotel may be your ideal, you can get really good deals from smaller budget hotels.
+Whilst booking a stay at a large hotel may be your ideal, you can get really good deals when booking hotel rooms in smaller budget hotels.
 The big travel companies often make block bookings at the very popular hotels, leaving the smaller ones looking for business, which means that they have to be more competitive and offer better deals for cheaper holidays.
 If you have children, you could consider the all-inclusive hotel option.
 This means that you know exactly how much your holiday will cost, but it also means being restricted to eating and drinking in one place for the entire holiday.

 Some hotels at less popular resorts can offer great deals.
 Food and drinks in many of the European countries, such as Greece and Spain, are cheaper, so you do not always have to go for the all-inclusive option.
 When searching for cheaper holidays, remember to use hotel comparison sites like www.trivago.com.